6th Louisiana Infantry Regiment: 1863

+1864 and 1865

 Back in Virginia, the 6th Louisiana fought in the Bristoe campaign in October and was overrun in the Second Battle of Rappahannock Station on 7 November, losing 89 men captured.
 In the spring of 1864, it fought in Grant's Overland campaign.
 On 5 May, in the Battle of the Wilderness, the regiment helped repulse a Union attack, after Hays' brigade had been repulsed and badly bloodied earlier in the battle.
 It then fought in the Battle of Spotsylvania Court House on 9 May through 19.
 On 12 May, the regiment was part of its brigade's fighting at the Mule Shoe.
 The brigade was badly wrecked at the Mule Shoe, and only 60 men were present at the 6th Louisiana's roll call the next morning.
 From June through October, it was detached as part of Jubal Early's command to fight in the Valley campaigns of 1864.
 Monaghan was killed in battle on 28 August, or 25 August, and was not replaced as colonel.
 At the Battle of Cedar Creek in October, one company of the 6th Louisiana saw both men present shot.
 After the battle, the 5th, 6th, and 7th were consolidated into a single company when the brigade was reorganized due to severe losses.
-In November, the regiment was consolidated into a single company and was combined with the 5th Louisiana and the 7th Louisiana, as it had been reduced to a very small strength.
 Taking part in the Siege of Petersburg, the 6th Louisiana's survivors fought at the Battle of Hatcher's Run on 6 February 1865, and at the Battle of Fort Stedman on 25 March.
 The 6th Louisiana's remnants ended their military service when Robert E. Lee's Confederate army surrendered on 9 April, after the Battle of Appomattox Court House.
 At the time of the surrender, the 6th Louisiana had been reduced to 52 officers and men.
 Over the course of its existence, 1,146 men served in the unit.
 Of that total, 219 were combat deaths, 104 died of disease, one man drowned, five died accidentally, one man was executed, and at least 232 deserted.
 Desertions were particularly heavy in three companies that primary consisted of men born outside of the United States.